sf-explorer/documentation/blog/2025-11-22-genai-explorer-launch/index.md

 Install from the [Chrome Web Store](https://chromewebstore.google.com/detail/genai-explorer/dopnhbkmnclgkeenfadmbcfllplbgcag) for browser integration with side panel and context menu shortcuts.

-### Setup Your Connected App

-Before using GenAI Explorer, you need to set up a connected app in your Salesforce org for OAuth 2.0 authentication:

-1. Create a connected app in your org following the official salesforce doc: https://developer.salesforce.com/docs/einstein/genai/guide/agent-api-get-started.html
-2. Give some right to your API only user (Datacloud user, prompt user)
-3. Visit https://app.sf-explorer.com/gen-ai.html (or open the extension)
-4. Fill in the required OAuth 2.0 credentials (Consumer Key, Instance URL)
-5. Click on **Connect to salesforce** to complete the OAuth 2.0 flow

 ### Requirements

 - Modern web browser (Chrome, Firefox, Safari, Edge)